Fred-And/gc_real_state/README.md

     <li> Distance from the drugstore
   </ul>
 <br>
-The CEO asked for a price prediction so, since the beginning, I knew that <strong>my dependent variable was the Price</strong>, the next step was to find the best independent variables to explain the phenomena.
+The CEO asked for a price prediction, so since the beginning, I knew that my dependent variable was the price.
+The next step was to find the best independent variables to explain the phenomena.
 Before starting, I quickly checked the frequency distribution of the property prices and saw something like this:
 <br>
 <img src='https://github.com/Fred-And/linear_regression/blob/main/img/histogram.png'>
 <br>